-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2019
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2020

-Net Change in Fund Balance - Governmental Funds \$ 88,227 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance - Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which net capital outlays of \$1,363,205 and retirements of \$23,364 exceeded depreciation expense of \$1,265,492 74,349 Increase in long term receivables/deposits is an expenditure in the governmental funds, but a decrease or collections of such receivables reduces long-term assets in the statement of net position.
-This is the amount by which increase in long- term receivables/desposits of \$510 exceeded collections of \$0 in the current period.
-510 in the current period.
-510 Change in Net Position of Governmental Activities \$ 163,086
+This is the amount by which net capital outlays of \$294,050 differs from depreciation expense of \$1,217,700

+Change in Net Position of Governmental Activities

-Statement of Net Position - Fiduciary Funds June 30, 2019
+Statement of Net Position - Fiduciary Funds June 30, 2020

-Agency Funds

-Assets
+Assets Agency Fund School's Internal Fund

-Cash \$ 390,047
+Cash \$ 487,551

-Total Assets 390,047
+Total Assets 487,551

-Deferred Outflows of Resources
+Deferred Outflows of Resources -

 Liabilities

-Due to students and clubs 390,047
+Due to students and clubs 487,551

-Total Liabilities 390,047
+Total Liabilities 487,551

-Deferred Inflows of Resources
+Deferred Inflows of Resources -

 Net Position \$